Can Foreigners Buy Property in Brazil?

 Ingleses

 A 4.7km beach makes Ingleses one of the island's most spacious, and it's one of the few areas with year-round economic activity beyond tourism.
-Mix of local residents, tourists, and increasingly, remote workers.
-More affordable than Jurerê or Praia Brava, making it accessible for first-time investors.
+It mixes local residents, tourists and increasingly remote workers.
+It is usually more affordable than Jurerê, which can make it accessible for first-time investors.

 Campeche